breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 ### Narrowing down the bug

 If you followed the previous steps correctly, you'd know what part of your code the bug is related to.
 So stay focused and don't guess!
-You have handy information about your bug - use it and pull that thread.
+You have handy information about your bug, use it and pull that thread.

 For example: